lwkchan/personal-blog/README.md

   - [x] Decide on general layout and add it to the site
 - [ ] Deploy site using Netlify
   - [ ] Set up continuous deloyment by creating webhook to rebuild site when new content is published in Contentful.
 (Useful guide [here](https://www.halfelectronic.com/post/setting-up-gatsby-js-contentful-and-netlify/))

+## A sidenote on using Contentful

+This project was initially built with [Contentful](ttps://www.contentful.com) as a CMS.
+I started down that route as I was interested to learn more about headless CMSes.
+However, although Contentful is a very powerful tool which is incredibly easy to use, I realised that I wanted more flexibility than a content model set up by myself was willing to give me.
+A content model is great for if you have multiple authors, and you need to keep all of the content looking someone consistent.
+However, because I am both the only developer and the only writer for this site, I am hopeful that I can keep these posts somewhat consistent.

+If your interested in seeing how I set up Contentful in my blog, see the [contentful-setup branch](https://github.com/lwkchan/personal-blog/tree/contentful-setup)